jacklein/coin-capture/README.md

-# se350-final-game
+# coin capture
-my final game for my object oriented software development class in the winter of 2016
+This was my final game for my object oriented software development course.
+It utilizes five different design patterns and uses JavaFX for its GUI.